delemottelab/string-method-swarms-trajectories/README.md

 then it will start from that step directly.
 In this way, you don't spend time checking that all files are there which can be slow if many iterations have been already run.

 ### Recovering after a crash

 Assume that your simulation files are corrupt or that you realize your mdp options are incorrect, and you need to rerun part of the simulation.
-Since the files are organized in a tree structure, it's easy to delete the directory of a failing iteration or point.
+Since the files are organized in a tree structure, it's easy to delete the directory of a failing iteration.
 Then when you restart that directory will be recreated.

-To avoid the generation of corrupt files, each slurm submission should generate an integer number of iterations before exiting thus avoiding terminating the slurm job with a time-out.
+To avoid the generation of corrupt files, each slurm job should generate an integer number of iterations before exiting thus avoiding terminating the slurm job with a time-out.
 The slurm files in [start-up](#examples/start-up/) are configured to this effect.